 Freezing Rain and Ice Is Wreaking Havoc on Tulsa’s Roadways

-Freezing rain and ice on car in traffic in Tulsa OKThe last few days of freezing rain have really done a number on Tulsa’s residents.
+The last few days of freezing rain have really done a number on Tulsa’s residents.

 Monday’s storm was so bad that even Meals on Wheels cancelled its deliveries that day.
 (Don’t worry, though: the organization provides shelf-stable meals to its clients for just such an emergency event.)
 EMSA told News On 6 that it “responded to over 260 weather-related calls since Monday began;” 125 of them were car wrecks, and 84 of them happened before 9:00 am.